jon-jacky/Piety/browser/README.md

     does.

 - **br** - Inserts a line break, but not an empty line.

+- **noscript** - Where there is a script (usually Javascript) in the page, writes a message indicating that scripts are not supported.

 - **div** - Most *div* tags are not rendered.
 Only a few *div* classes are supported.
 The are rendered like paragraphs.